Qabel/qabel.github.io/_docs/Qabel-Protocol-ProofOfWork.md

 ### Remote Data

-The server stores data on its state and on previous drop messages:
+The server stores its state and information on previous drop messages:

         powConfig     = "{"
                         'timePeriod' : NUM,